ministermgc/Backend-Spring-education-platform/README.md

 ```shell
 cd Backend-Spring-education-platform
 ```
+3. The ``.env`` environment variables must be specified before running the application.
+The required variables are in the ``.env-example`` file
-3. Launch the application:
+4. Launch the application:
 ```shell
 make launch
 ```

----

 ## API endpoints